Psarhadi/Autonomous_ship_planning_collision_avoidance_control/README.md

 ```

 ### Prerequisites
-This is a simple implementation and basic tolls are used.
+This is a simple implementation and needs the following:
 - An IDE to run Python, VScose is suggested;
 - Python 3.x
 - Numpy